Brady Feigl: San Diego Padres

 On December 12, 2019, Feigl was selected by the San Diego Padres in the minor league phase of the 2019 Rule 5 draft.
 Feigl did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Feigl did not appear for a Padres affiliate in 2021 due to injury and elected free agency on November 7, 2021 without having appeared in a game for the Padres organization.
+Feigl did not appear for a Padres affiliate in 2021 due to injury and elected free agency on November 7, 2021, without having appeared in a game for the Padres organization.

 Long Island Ducks

-On March 17, 2022, B. M. Feigl signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+On March 17, 2022, Feigl signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+Feigl made 9 appearances for Long Island in 2022, posting a 1.17 ERA with 8 strikeouts in 7 2/3 innings pitched.
+He became a free agent following the season.